Baker Ranch Dental Spa & Implant Center

-A root canal (also known as an endodontic treatment) is a serious procedure, but one that specialists handle everyday.
+A root canal (also known as an endodontic treatment) is a serious procedure, but one that specialists handle every day.
 Before engaging in any type of dental work, it’s important to know the facts about root canals, from the procedure, potential pain, and price.

 What is a root canal?

-A root canal is the process of medically removing a seriously injured or diseased tooth.
+A root canal is a process of medically removing a seriously injured or diseased tooth.
 Also known as endodontic treatment, a root canal is the best way to relieve serious pain and make teeth healthy again.
 In addition to relieving pain, a root canal also helps protect surrounding teeth from excessive wear or strain.

 Does a root canal hurt?

 Since patients are given anesthesia, a root canal isn’t more painful than a regular dental procedure, such as a filling or getting a wisdom tooth removed.
 However, a root canal is generally a bit sore or numb after the procedure, and can even cause mild discomfort for a few days.